lostaquila/WomanSecurityApp_Difesa/README.md

 1) SOS based on shake detection.
 2) Instant Image Capturing and sharing for evidence.
 3) Location Sharing with SOS, with button control.
-4) Nearest Police Station showcasing on map with augmented reality support.
+4) Nearest Police Station showcasing on map.
 5) Feature to play a siren voice to scare attackers.
 6) Self Defence Lessons along with videos.
 7) Complete dynamic user database.
 8) News updates about crimes in the area.
 9) Feature to book an OLA ride directly from the app to call a cab or send notifications to nearby users of the app while a rescue team arrives.
 10)Feature to activate the SOS from voice command.

 # 3)Scope